 The Executive Profit Sharing Bonus Plan became effective April 1, 2006 and was last amended on January 25, 2017.
 Under the Plan, annual incentive bonuses are paid based on achieving the performance criteria set for the Company.
 The bonuses for officers and certain key corporate employees are distributed at the sole discretion of our CEO upon approval of such bonuses by the Committee.
 The performance criteria established under each Plan requires the Company's pre-tax profits adjusted to a FIFO basis for a fiscal year to equal or exceed a specific bonus target plus the aggregate bonus amounts calculated under the Plan.
 The bonus target under each Plan is expressed as a percentage of the consolidated net worth of the Company calculated on a FIFO basis.
 The bonus targets under the Executive Profit Sharing Bonus Plan range from 5% to 15% of consolidated net worth.
 Additionally, each bonus target corresponds to a potential bonus payment calculated as a percentage of the employee's base salary earned during the fiscal year.
-The potential bonus payments under the Executive Profit Sharing Bonus Plan range from 10% to 35% of base salary.
-The Executive Profit Sharing Bonus Plan provides that the Board of Directors or an authorized committee is permitted to make discretionary bonus payments in addition to any bonus payments calculated under the Plan.
+The potential bonus payments under the Executive Profit Sharing Bonus Plan provides that the Board of Directors or an authorized committee is permitted to make discretionary bonus payments in addition to any bonus payments calculated under the Plan.

-The following table sets forth the bonus targets and potential bonus payments established under the Executive Profit Sharing Bonus Plan for fiscal year 2019.
+The following table sets forth the bonus targets and potential bonus payments established under the Executive Profit Sharing Bonus Plan for fiscal year 2020.

-Potential Bonus Payment
+Bonus Target as Percent of Potential Bonus Payment

-(Percent of Base Salary)
+Consolidated Net Worth (Percent of Base Salary)

-10%
+5% 10%

-15%
+7.5% 15%

-20%
+10% 20%

-25%
+12.5% 25%

-35%
+15% 35%

-For fiscal year 2019, the Company's pre-tax profits on a FIFO basis did not meet the minimum bonus target.
-Additionally, no discretionary bonus payments were made under the Plan.
+For fiscal year 2020, the Company's pre-tax profits on a FIFO basis meet the 7.5% bonus target for a 15% bonus payment.

 Equity Based Incentive Awards.
 On August 10, 2007, the shareholders approved the 2007 Equity Incentive Plan to align the interests of management and shareholders through the use of stock-based incentives that result in increased stock ownership by management.
 Executive management's view of the Plan is that it is important to allow us to continue to attract and retain key talent and to motivate executive and other key employees to achieve the Company's goals.
 On July 28, 2017, the shareholders approved the amendment and extension of the 2007 Equity Incentive Plan for an additional ten year term.
-The Company granted 3,127 shares of restricted stock awards under the Plan to key employees in fiscal year 2019.
+The Company granted 4,064 shares of restricted stock awards under the Plan to key employees in fiscal year 2020.
 Provided that the participant remains employed by the Company, these shares of restricted stock will vest equally over a four-year period.
 The Compensation Committee did not consider making any awards to Messrs.
 Wolcott and Kayser under the Plan, inasmuch as the Wolcott and Kayser families own substantial stockholdings in the Company.
 Messrs.
 Wolcott and Kayser concurred in that judgment.